Alvi09/Alvi09/README.md

 ## I'm currently a third year at UC, Irvine studying Computer Science!
 - 😄 Pronouns: He/Him/His
-- 🌱 I’m currently learning everything! but mainly web development!
+- 🌱 I’m currently learning more about web development!
 - 👯 I love working on personal projects and am willing to collaborate with others!
 - 🥅 2022 Goals: Learn more about web3!
 - 📫 Email: Lya13@uci.edu